SwiftGen/SwiftGen/Documentation/Articles/SwiftGen-Build-Tool-Package-Plugins.md

 > 👋 Remember to replace the version and checksum with appropriate values, you can find the most recent SwiftGen releases [HERE](https://github.com/SwiftGen/SwiftGen/releases)

+> 🧮 To generate the checksum yourself you can use `shasum -a 256 swiftgen.artifactbundle.zip`

 ## Using the tool in your plugin

 After the SwiftGen binary has been introduced to your package, your plugin will be able to execute SwiftGen by searching the context for a tool named `swiftgen`.